 This February, Facing History and Ourselves is honored to celebrate Black History Month by highlighting resources new and old that capture key moments in black history, contemporary developments that have grown out of this past, and the challenges and opportunities faced by teachers of black history.
 We know that time is always at a premium this time of year, so we have a wealth of content planned to help you, your colleagues, and students connect past to present, and self to community.

 Stay tuned for the following 6 new resources that we will release over the coming weeks, along with these adjacent Teaching Ideas that you can start using today:1.
-On February 3rd, the 15th Amendment Turns 150
+Democracy Disrupted: The 15th Amendment Turns 150

 Though the passage of the 15th Amendment in the U.S. was monumental in setting the stage for the expansion of voting rights to black people in 1870, considerable agitation was required to ensure that those voting rights were protected during the Jim Crow Era and beyond.
 150 years later, the struggle to ensure that black voices are heard in U.S. elections is ongoing and faces new challenges stemming from the digital space.

 - Teaching Idea: Voting Rights and in the United States

 Help students explore the expansion and constriction of voting rights throughout U.S. history.

 Nominated for Best Actress at the Academy Awards for her portrayal of Harriet Tubman, Cynthia Erivo’s performance in Harriet has gotten the world talking.
 But viewers should watch the film for more than Erivo’s powerful acting: Harriet offers a rich opportunity to revisit the stories we tell about black women and black history, diagnose the limitations of those stories, and disseminate broader narratives in our classrooms and communities.

 - Teaching Idea: Black Women’s Activism and the Long History Behind #MeToo